-Audio/Visual Committee Chair:
+Audio/Visual Committee Chair

-- 1. Attends board and general meetings when possible. - 2.
+- 1. Attends Business and General meetings when possible. - 2.
 Shares responsibilities with a co-chair.
 Assures co-chair is capable of acting in his absence. - 3.
-Serves as the board's technical advisor on all matters pertaining to the club's audio/visual equipment. - 4.
-Sets up, operates, and takes down this equipment at club functions.
-Understands the Yacht Club's audio/visual equipment so as to achieve an effective interface between it and the club's equipment. - 5.
-Coordinates with presenters at general meetings so that material to be shown is properly stored and then appropriately displayed. - 6.
-With input (primarily digital photos/videos) from various sources, produces slide shows for us at different club functions, e.g., Toys for Tots presentation. - 7.
-When appropriate, has two committee members present at general meetings so that camera and microphones can be fully utilized in support of Program and Show and Tell presentations.
+Serves as the Board's technical advisor on all matters pertaining to the Club's audio/visual equipment. - 4.
+Sets up, operates, and takes down this equipment at Club functions.
+Understands the Yacht Club's audio/visual equipment so as to achieve an effective interface between it and the Club's equipment. - 5.
+Coordinates with presenters at General meetings so that material to be shown is properly stored and then appropriately displayed. - 6.
+With input (primarily digital photos/videos) from various sources, produces slide shows for us at different Club functions, e.g., Toys for Tots presentation.

+7. When appropriate, has two committee members present at General meetings so that camera and microphones can be fully utilized in support of Program and Show and Tell presentations.
 Camera support is sometimes needed to allow members seated farther back in the audience to readily see what is being physically presented at the front of the room.

-Historian:
+Historian

-- 1. Attends board and general meetings when possible. - 2.
+- 1. Attends Business and General meetings when possible. - 2.
 Maintains an electronic history file organized by calendar year, backed up on CD or thumb drive.
-Provides access to club members.
-Items for this file will be contributed at the end of each calendar year by others as follows: - PDF file of newsletters from newsletter chair - PDF file of treasurer's reports from treasurer - PDF file of board meeting minutes from secretary - PDF file of the board's votes from secretary

-- Video/PowerPoint presentation from Toys for Tots chair - Digital photos of Community Service Projects by vice president - 3.
-Maintains a paper file of other important documents relative to the history of the club, e.g., publicity items, newspaper articles, letters, and pictures.
-Puts these documents in order, stores them in an appropriate file by year, and provides access to club members.
+Provides access to Club members.
+Items for this file will be contributed at the end of each calendar year by others as follows: - 1.
+PDF file of newsletters from Newsletter Chair - 2.
+PDF file of Treasurer's reports from Treasurer - 3.
+PDF file of Board meeting minutes from Secretary - 4.
+PDF file of the Board's votes from Secretary - 5.
+Video/PowerPoint presentation from Toys for Tots chair - 6.
+Digital photos of Community Service Projects by Vice President - 3.
+Maintains a paper file of other important documents relative to the history of the Club, e.g., publicity items, newspaper articles, letters, and pictures.
+Puts these documents in order, stores them in an appropriate file by year, and provides access to Club members.

-Membership Chair:
+Membership Chair